 This only gets more complicated when discussing things like marriage between cousins.
 Marriage between first cousins used to be fairly common in the upper classes of Britain, only hitting a sharp decline in the second half of the 20th century.
 Additionally, the regionality and variability of the definition of incest really comes into play when looking at India.
 Cousin marriage in Islam is legal and acceptable, but proscribed in Hinduism… except that while in North India, cousin marriage is proscribed and seen as incestuous, in South India (Tamil Nadu, Kerala, Andhra Pradesh, etc.) this isn’t as strict and there are more Hindu marriages between cousins, and between uncles and nieces.
 So, not so consistent!
 And that’s only discussing first cousin marriages, not second cousins, step-siblings, half-siblings, adoptions… and only in one country.

-I’ve also only touched on incest between adults.
+I’ve also only touched on incest between adults – who can, at least theoretically, consent to any relationship with each other.
 The moment the discussion turns to incestuous abuse, things take on a darker note – not just because of the topic, but because the law ceases to be of any help.
-Child sexual abuse is enormously widespread, and a good majority of child abusers are parents, older siblings, or otherwise in positions of authority.
-It’s this that makes the topic so sensitive; incest and incestuous abuse are capable of being separated, but it’s not the first instinct for most, and certainly not for victims of the latter.
+Child sexual abuse is enormously widespread, and the majority of child abusers are parents, older siblings, or otherwise in positions of authority.
+It’s this that makes the topic so sensitive; incest and incestuous abuse are capable of being separated, but most people (and certainly not the victims of the latter) aren’t going to do so easily or immediately.
 Incestuous abuse has the terrible effect of combining the emotional and mental wreckage of domestic and parental abuse with the shame of any sexual assault; “I deserved it, I had it coming, I enjoyed it” mingling with the abusive parent’s standby that you owe them, you love them, they gave you everything in this world.
 It’s one of the hardest things about advocating for victims of CSA, particularly incestuous CSA; the person who created you and the person who destroyed you are one and the same, and that takes a long time to come to terms with, let alone process.

 And finally, because this wasn’t complicated enough – what isn’t incest?
 While the topic of ‘found family’ and ‘like brothers/sisters’ has been big in fandom for a while now, it’s hard to really claim that either of those function on the same level as those discussed above.
 There’s a lot going on with the metaphors involved, certainly – and we’ll get into that later.
 But then there’s also the idea of ‘martial siblings’, which has come up a lot in the fandom for popular series The Untamed and danmei source novel Mo Dao Zu Shi.
 While the terms are explained and given here, in short, Chinese culture uses familial terms for friends, new acquaintances, and within martial sects.
 None of these are considered incest – they’re just the terms used!
 (Much like ‘brother-in-arms’ in English.)